a-l-h/aws-ec2-user-data-splunk-quick-lab/README.md

 ### Access Splunk Web

-When your EC2 instance is launched, you should be able to access Splunk Web from your browser
+When your EC2 instance is launched, access Splunk from your browser

 ```
 http://<EC2 Public IP | Public DNS>